arduino/help-center-content/content/Hardware Support/Portenta Family/Update-the-bootloader-on-Portenta-H7-boards.md

    Choosing "No", will install/update the MCUboot bootloader.
    ```

-1. To continue installing the Arduino bootloader, type `Y` in the text field and press `Enter` to submit.
+1. To continue installing the Arduino bootloader, type `Y` in the text field and press <kbd>Enter</kbd> to submit.

    ![Serial monitor output](img/portenta-h7-bootloader-serial-monitor.png)